-ENGL-216 S AAS Mythology 3 Credits
+ENGL-216 Mythology 3 Credits

 This course surveys Greek mythology along with themes common to a range of mythologies, particularly those involving the hero quest.
 This course includes the study of a variety of stories, poems, plays, and films from ancient times to the present.
-Mythology creates an awareness and appreciation of mythological stories and themes at the foundation of traditions and cultures, expressed through philosophy, literature, and the arts.
+Mythology creates an awareness and appreciation of mythological stories and themes at the foundation of traditions and cultures, expressed through philosophy, literature, and the contemporary world.

-ENGL-257 (S) AAS Literature of Western Civilization 3 Credits
+ENGL-257 S Literature of Western Civilization 3 Credits

 This course examines significant literary works of Western Civilization from about 800 B.C. through Shakespeare.
 This course focuses on the values, traditions, themes, and ideas that have shaped Western culture and have influenced other disciplines such as art, psychology, and philosophy.
-This course helps link the basic concepts of early literature to the contemporary world.
+This course helps link the basic concepts of early literature to the